ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Deeplink Handler.md

 title: Deeplink Handler
 weight: 151
 description: >-
-  In this section, you will find all of the information about Beagle's deeplink handler for iOS.
+  In this section, you will find information about Beagle's deeplink handler for iOS.
 ---

 ---